 The travel giant has said that it will end its partnership with notorious animal abusement parks such as SeaWorld and Discovery Cove.

-PETA and our international affiliates have been calling on Sir Richard Branson’s company to stop selling trips to SeaWorld for years and have collected more than 300,000 signatures from supporters like you urging the travel provider to do the right thing.
+PETA entities worldwide have been calling on Sir Richard Branson’s company to stop selling trips to SeaWorld for years and have collected more than 300,000 signatures from supporters like you urging the travel provider to do the right thing.
 By cutting ties with facilities that hold orcas and other dolphins captive, Virgin Holidays joins an ever-growing list of companies that no longer sell tickets to SeaWorld.